Crafts, Computers and Creative Retirement Classes Return as Registration Begins for Winter/Spring Credit Free Classes

 For a complete list of credit-free courses scheduled, go to www.hvcc.edu/communityed/spring or call (518) 629-7339 to request a free brochure.

-Programs in basket weaving, paper crafts, photography, financial planning, business development, physical fitness, motorcycle riding and driver education are just a few of the other courses being offered in the new year.
+Programs in basket weaving, paper crafts, photography, financial planning, continuing professional education, physical fitness, motorcycle riding and driver education are just a few of the other courses being offered in the new year.

-Founded in 1953, Hudson Valley Community College offers more than 70 degree and certificate programs in four schools: Business; Engineering and Industrial Technologies; Health Science; and Liberal Arts and Sciences; and an Educational Opportunity Center for academic and career training.
-One of 30 community colleges in the State University of New York system, it has an enrollment of more than 13,500 students, and is known as a leader in distance learning initiatives and workforce training.
+Founded in 1953, Hudson Valley Community College offers more than 80 degree and certificate programs in four schools: Business; Engineering and Industrial Technologies; Health Science; and Liberal Arts and Sciences; and an Educational Opportunity Center for academic and career training.
+One of 30 community colleges in the State University of New York system, it has an enrollment of nearly 12,000 students, and is known as a leader in distance learning initiatives and workforce training.
 Hudson Valley has more than 75,000 alumni.

 - ## -